micromark/micromark-extension-gfm-footnote/readme.md

 ## Authoring

-When authoring markdown with footnotes, it’s recommended to use words instead of numbers (or letters or anything with an order) as calls.
+When authoring markdown with footnotes it’s recommended to use words instead of numbers (or letters or anything with an order) as identifiers.
 That makes it easier to reuse and reorder footnotes.

 It’s recommended to place footnotes definitions at the bottom of the document.